ScaDS/EMBOBioImage2025/docs/intro.md

 ## Target audience

 The notebooks are written for life scientists with basic experience in Python programming.
-As we have only 2 hours during the hands-on tutorial, it is recommended that everyone picks some exercises according to their skill-level and needs.
+As we have only limited time during the hands-on tutorial, it is recommended that everyone picks some exercises according to their skill-level and needs.

 ## How to use these materials